nestybox/sysbox-ee/docs/user-guide/kind.md

 You can use this to create K8s node images that come preloaded with inner pod images.

+This can significantly speed up deployment of the K8s cluster, since K8s node need not download those inner pod images at runtime.

 There are two ways to do this: